 Working with Docker Volumes

-In this article, we are going to discuss how to create, list, inspect, mount and delete docker volumes with the help of commands.
+In this article, we will discuss how to create, list, inspect, mount, and delete Docker volumes using command-line operations.

 Creating a Docker Volume

 You can create a Docker volume using the create command.
-On executing the command, Docker creates a particular directory for volume on the local machine.
-This directory is located in the path /var/lib/docker/volume.
+Docker creates a directory for the volume on the local machine at /var/lib/docker/volumes/.

 sudo docker volume create <volume_name>